-Missing/inaccurate material, process, fastener
+· Missing/inaccurate material, process, fastener 1 pt. -- -------

-Missing/inaccurate part
+• Missing/inaccurate part 3 pt.

-Missing/inaccurate assembly

-5 pt.
+• Missing/inaccurate assembly 5 pt.

 Note: Each of the penalties listed above supersedes the previous penalty.
-If a 5 point deduction is given for a missing assembly the missing parts are ignored for Method

-A. Method B would include the cost of the missing parts in the calculation.
+If a 5-point deduction is given for a missing assembly the missing parts are ignored for Method A. Method B would include the cost of the missing parts in the calculation.

-S4.19.2 Differences other than those listed above will be deducted at the discretion of the cost judges.
-Examples of errors leading to points deductions:
+S4.19.2 Differences other than those listed above will be deducted at the discretion of the cost

-· Five M6 fasteners listed, six used - 1 pt. · Three kilograms of steel listed, 4.4 used - 1 pt. · Bearing carrier face machined, mill operation not included - 1 pt. · Installation labor for steering wheel missing - 1 pt. · Upright cost as cast but actual part billet machined - 3 pt. · Pneumatic shifter not included on BOM - 5 pt.
+Judges.
+Examples of errors leading to points deductions.
+Five M6 fasteners listed, six used - 1 pt Three kilograms of steel listed, 4.4 used - 1 pt · Bearing carrier face machined, mill operation not included - 1 pt Installation labor for steering wheel missing - 1 pt \cdot The upright cost as cast but actual part billet machined - 3 pt Pneumatic shifter not included on BOM - 5 pt The period share will be deducted from the peints swanded for